ncrawal/ncrawal/README.md

 Next.js: Over the course of 1 year, I have also dived into Next.js, a robust framework built on top of React.js.
 I have utilized Next.js to develop server-side rendered (SSR) and static site generation (SSG) applications.
 I am comfortable with its routing system, API routes, and ability to easily optimize performance through automatic code splitting and caching features.

 Express.js: Additionally, I have 1 year of experience working with Express.js, a flexible and minimalist web application framework for Node.js.
 I have leveraged Express.js to build robust server-side logic, and RESTful APIs, and handle middleware configurations.
-I am well-versed in handling routes, managing databases (MongoDB, MySQL), and implementing authentication and authorization mechanisms.
+I am well-versed in handling routes, managing databases (MongoDB, Postgres), and implementing authentication and authorization mechanisms.

 Projects
 Here are some noteworthy projects I have worked on during my career: